Last Updated: Feb 17, 2014

 - Scopus (SciVerse, Elsevier)

 Updated weekly.
 Allows cited reference searching to track a paper's influence.
-Contains Science Citation Index Expanded, Social Sciences Citation Index and Arts & Humanities Citation Index from 1987.
+Contains Science Citation Index, Social Sciences Citation Index, Arts & Humanities Scitation Index, Conference Proceedings Citation Index, Current Chemical Reactions, Index Chemicus, SciELO Citation Index, InCites, Journal Citation Reports and Essential Science Indicators.
 Updated weekly, it allows users to search current and retrospective information from nearly 8,500 journals, across more than 230 disciplines.
 Also allows cited reference searching to track a paper's influence.
 Includes The Book Citation Index to help you search across books, journals and proceedings